Last updated: May 14, 2026

-The short answer: Historically yes, but in modern commercial production, effectively never.
-Today’s glues are primarily made from petroleum-based synthetics.
-In the rare cases where animal-based adhesives are still used, they are typically derived from cattle byproducts—not horses.
+Is glue made from horses?
+Historically yes — but in modern commercial production, effectively never.
+Today’s glues are primarily petroleum-based synthetics.
+In the rare cases where animal-based adhesives are still produced, they come from cattle byproducts, not horses.
+The “glue factory” phrase is a cultural relic from a practice that peaked in the 1800s and ended well before most people reading this were born.

-As a Louisiana racehorse owner (License #67012) with 30+ years managing Thoroughbreds and Quarter Horses, I’ve been asked, “are horses used to make glue?” countless times, at the track, in barn conversations, and from kids visiting our Folsom training facility.
+As a Louisiana racehorse owner with 30+ years managing Thoroughbreds and Quarter Horses, I’ve been asked “are horses used to make glue?” countless times — at the track, in barn conversations, and from kids visiting our Folsom training facility.
 The myth persists because it has roots in historical truth, but modern glue production tells a completely different story.

 Table of Contents